Limiting spectral distribution of sample autocovariance matrices: Proofs

-(b) \ $\{\beta_{h,d}\}_{h\geq 0}$ satisfies (C3) and hence defines a unique probability distribution on $\mathbb{R}$. \end{lem} \begin{proof} Proof of part (a) uses ideas from \cite{bry} but the inputs of the matrix are no longer independent, and therefore some modifications are needed.
-Details are available in \cite{Basakbosesen}.
-5pt
+\textup{(b)} $\{\beta_{h,d}\}_{h\geq0}$ satisfies \textup{(C3)} and hence defines a unique probability distribution on $\mathbb{R}$. \end{lem} \begin{pf} Proof of part (a) uses ideas from Bryc, Dembo and Jiang \cite{bry} but the inputs of the matrix are no longer independent, and therefore some modifications are needed.
+Details are available in Basak, Bose and Sen \cite {Basakbosesen}.

-(b) Using (\ref{eq:mom2}) and (\ref{eqn:autocov-limit-moment}) and noting that the number of ways of choosing the partition $\displaystyle{\{1,...,2h\}=\cup_{l=1}^{h} \{i_l,j_l \}}$ for $\mathbf{a}(\mathbf{t},\mathbf{\pi})$ is $\frac{(2h)!}{2^h h!}$, it easily follows that
+(b) Using (\ref{eqmom2}) and (\ref{eqnautocov-limit-moment}) and noting that the number of ways of choosing the partition $\{1,\ldots,2h\}=\bigcup_{l=1}^{h} \{i_l,j_l \}$ for $\mathbf{a}(\mathbf{t},\bolds{\pi})$ is $\frac{(2h)!}{2^h h!}$, it easily follows that